Verteo/Cuber/README.md

 Installation:
 ---
-Download source, go to the folder and run make.
+Download source to a folder, go to the folder and run make.

 Usage:
 ---